“I am thinking of doing the Everest Base Camp trek.”

 When we reached Gorak Shep, the smallest town with only two or three guest houses, we are surrounded by mountains big and small in all directions.

-Post lunch, when everyone else left for EBC, I decided to rest.
+Post lunch, when everyone else left for EBC, I decided to rest and asked Beth to go ahead.
 Around 3.30 pm, I felt better enough to consider trekking to EBC but it was too late.

 The fastest trekker returned by 4 pm, but for a change, he looked exhausted too.
 And the expression on each one of them confirmed that it was best I stayed back.

 Day 9: Trek Kalapattar (5545 m), return to Gorak Shep, have brunch and trek Everest Base Camp (5364 m), and stay alive!

 A group of 5 of us assembled at 4.30am outside the cottage and started the steep trek to Kalapattar.
 It was pitch dark, snowing and vast as we trudged on.
 The last 50 to 100 m was tricky with ice covered rocks.
 While some decided not to bother, which made sense, I couldn’t not make my way to the top where I joined Beth along with another trekker.
 Everest was unfortunately clouded, but we were at the highest altitude for this trek.

 After waiting an hour for clouds to lift, I started descending.

 Breakfast once again was impossible.
 I tried, gave up, and started alone on EBC trek.
 On this track, it was easier to be lost if there was no one around.
 Fortunately, there are a lot of people, and I was glad to join a South African couple trekking with their own guide and porter.
 With my current reserves of energy, I couldn’t afford losing my way.

 We were now walking on the glacier.
 There were massive tarns everywhere.
 Every now and then the roar of avalanches resonates all around.
 It was a different world.